Skip to Main Content

 What is copyright?

-Copyright is the legal protection given to creators of certain kinds of original works.
-It gives them the exclusive right to make copies of their work and issue them to the public.
+Copyright is the legal protection given to the creators of certain kinds of original works.
+It gives them the exclusive right to copy, issue copies, rent or lend, perform, show, play, communicate the work to the public or adapt the work, and the right to stop others from doing any of these things without their consent.
+These are known as economic and moral rights.
 Anyone who infringes that right by copying a protected work without the permission of the copyright owner can be sued for damages.

-It comes into existence automatically as soon as a work is created without any need for registration.
+Copyright comes into existence automatically as soon as a work is created without any need for registration.
 If the work was made in the course of employment, copyright is owned by the employer unless a contract specifies otherwise.
+Publicly available does not mean the work is copyright free.
+Free content you find on the web does not mean the work is in the "Public Domain" this term has a specific meaning in copyright.

 Who owns Copyright?